dietmarg/wosonos23/src/posts/how-will-the-program-look-like.md

 ---
 label: Schedule
 title: How will the program look like?
-description: Get to know about the program of WOSonOS here.
-Traditionally, it will all start with the Welcome Ceremony and an easy get together.
+description: Traditionally, it will all start with the Welcome Ceremony and an easy get together Wednesday afternoon.
 ---
 ### **Oct 18**